Skip to content

 Otoplasty: correcting the ears

-Prominent ears can be corrected simultaneously through otoplasty, taking advantage of the same anesthetic act.
+Prominent ears can be corrected simultaneously through otoplasty, taking advantage of the same anesthesia session.

 Facial fat graft

-The facial fat graft can be combined to improve dark circles, fill grooves, and harmonize facial volumes as a whole.
+The facial fat graft can be combined to improve dark circles, fill grooves, and restore overall facial volume.

 Post-operative care after rhinoseptoplasty: what to expect